 shows that a particular group of people with IBS can benefit from this diet plan.
 Talk with a registered dietitian about elimination diets and the role they could play in helping you treat IBS.

 Looking for trigger foods: Spicy foods, artificial sweeteners, and some food additives may upset your GI system.
 A food diet can help you and your doctor or dietitian identify possible trigger foods.
 Eliminating them may help ease symptoms.

 Eating for better gut health: Your gut is filled with billions of bacteria, and the relationship between the health of those bacteria and your overall health is becoming clearer.

 People with IBS may benefit from eating more probiotic-rich foods, such as yogurt, kefir, sauerkraut, and more.
 Research shows a diet rich in probiotics may reduce symptoms — in particular, bloating and abdominal pain.

 Complementary medicines are gaining popularity as people look for alternatives to pharmaceutical treatments.
 Prices, concerns about side effects, and worries about lasting outcomes make some wary of drugs.

 Some alternative treatments have shown great success and are frequently recommended.
-Peppermint oil, for example, is an accepted alternative treatment.
-Research shows it can be highly effective for symptoms of IBS.
+Peppermint oil, for example, is an accepted alternative treatment. shows it can be highly effective for symptoms of IBS.